CONTENTS

 This photo features the driver’s wind wing slightly ajar.
 That’s the front portion of the side window that could be cracked open without having to crank down the entire window.
 It adjusted easily from “a little bit” to “full blast.”
 Back in the day, wind wings and 55 miles per hour was the only air conditioning we had.

-Excerpt from Wind in Her Hair
+Take a Peek into Wind in Her Hair